Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Representative Example – If you spend £1,200 at a purchase interest rate of 18.9% p.a. (variable) your representative APR will be 23.7% APR (variable).
 Annual fee £30.
 Your APR and credit limit may vary depending on your circumstances.

-If you run a small company, are just starting out, or are in business on your own, the Santander company Cashback Credit Card is a great option.
+If you run a small company, are just starting out, the Santander company card is a great option.
 There are several ways in which it might help these firms expand while cutting expenses.

 Main benefits